Custom Night Guards

 Prevent Tooth Damage from Clenching & Grinding at Night

 Damage to your teeth can be caused even when you’re not awake, which is especially true for anyone who unconsciously grinds or clenches their teeth while sleeping.
-These nighttime grinders or clenchers are also known as bruxers, for the action of grinding your teeth, which is called bruxism.
+These nighttime teeth grinders or clenchers are also known as bruxers, for the action of grinding your teeth, which is called bruxism .

 That constant grinding causes damage to the surface of both the upper and lower teeth, but your Oak Tree Dental dentist can help you prevent such damage.
-We can fit you for a comfortable, safe night guard to wear at night that can protect your teeth from further wear and tear.
+We can fit you for a comfortable, safe custom night guard to wear when you sleep that can protect your teeth from further wear and tear.

 Night guards are a common tool in the fight against unconscious grinding while asleep.
 The preventative care device provides a layer of defense between the top and bottom teeth, which keeps you from being able to grind them together.
 And there are related benefits too; night guards also help protect your mouth from gum irritation, damage to tooth enamel, jaw and tooth pain from grinding, and even from developing TMJ (temporomandibular joint) disorder over time.

-Additionally, using a night guard can help prevent flattened, cracked, and worn-down teeth as well as tension headaches and migraines and increased tooth sensitivity.
-Less damage to your teeth at night means fewer tooth problems like cracking, chipping, pain, all of which can lead to future restorative dentistry treatments such as root canals, crowns or even tooth replacements.
+Additionally, using a night guard can help prevent flattened, cracked, and worn-down teeth as well as jaw muscle pain, tension headaches and migraines and increased tooth sensitivity.
+Less damage to your teeth when you sleep means fewer tooth problems like tooth fracture, cracking, chipping, pain, all of which can lead to future restorative dentistry treatments such as root canals, dental crowns or even tooth replacements.